opazenha/01v96-remote/prompt.md

 2.1.
 Once the channel is selected, JUST the sliders fro that aux channel is to be loaded and updatable.
 2.2.
 We are going to make use of all the 8 aux channels, not just 4 as it right now.
 3. There will be a param to be passed to the root endpoint to let the user have access to all channels (like an admin mode).
+4. Lets make it more user friendly and easy to be used on a mobile setup.
+Make it look better, more polished and more modern.
+You are an amazing UX designer, I trust you on this!